Basilcss/core/README.md

-# basilcss is a lightweight UI framework
+# basilcss is a lightweight UI boilerplate

 Please reuse, abuse or make your own copy